 If you enjoy walking, there are plenty of routes from the village.
 Criffel dominates the skyline and is popular with hill walkers.
 If you’re looking for a family-friendly walk then the Waterloo Monument is a shorter hill walk with a tower to explore.
 The lower-level walks around Shambellie Woods and Airds Point are interesting all year-round.

 New Abbey is easy to find.
 It’s just six miles from Dumfries, on the South West Coastal 300 (#SWC300), close to the beaches of the Solway Coast and the nature reserve of Mersehead.

 The village’s public car park is just a few metres away from Abbey Cottage.
 With level access, we’re convenient for everyone.

 Coach parties and groups are very welcome.
-We just ask that you get in touch with us ahead of your visit.
-That way, we can discuss what would work best for your party.
+Please do get in touch with us ahead of your visit so that we can discuss what would work best for your party.

-Sweetheart Abbey is a very special place, and we have helped many people with celebrations.
-If you are getting married, celebrating a special anniversary or any other occasion then do get in touch and we can have a chat about your requirements.
+Sweetheart Abbey is a very special place and we have helped many people with celebrations.
+If you are planning on getting married, celebrating a special anniversary or any other occasion then do get in touch and we can have a chat about your requirements.
 For any activity within the Abbey, including photographs, you will need to contact Historic Environment Scotland to arrange access and permissions.